 Another central aspect of data mining is that uses raw data.
 At the start of the process, all the data is unorganized and unprocessed.
 By the end, businesses have organized, interpreted information they can use for other processes.

 While data mining is a category of business analytics, machine learning is a subset of artificial intelligence (AI).
 Like data mining, machine learning analyzes data to find patterns, but does so with minimal human input.
-This isn’t the only difference between data mining and machine learning, either.
+This isn’t the only difference between them, either.

 Machine learning doesn’t stop at analyzing data but goes on to make predictions and refine its own process.
 After you design and set up a machine learning system, it does the rest of the work autonomously.
 It finds patterns on its own and teaches itself how to find new, more accurate connections.

-Unlike data mining, machine learning uses algorithms, not raw data.
+Unlike data mining, machine learning uses algorithms, not raw info.
 It also goes beyond focusing on existing data sets to make predictions about future ones.
-Despite all these differences between data mining and machine learning, though, they’re related concepts.
+Despite all these differences between them, though, they’re related concepts.

 Where They Intersect

 So why is it easy for you to confuse the two terms?
-To start, machine learning and data mining both fall under the umbrella of data science.
+To start, they both fall under the umbrella of data science.
 Their similarities don’t stop there, though.

-You’ll often see machine learning and data mining working together.
+You’ll often see them working together.
 A lot of data mining campaigns turn to machine learning as a second step in the process.
-Companies use data mining to gather data and organize it into the algorithms that machine learning uses.
+Companies mine to gather info and organize it into the algorithms that machine learning uses.
+It’s also useful in cybersecurity.

-Both data mining and machine learning involve using large pools of data to make informed decisions.
+Both involve using large pools of information to make informed decisions.
 So you can see why people can get them mixed up.
 While they’re not the same, there’s a considerable overlap between them.

 Big data is a wide category of interconnected but distinct practices.
 You can data mine without then using machine learning and you can use machine learning without data mining.
 Together, though, the two processes improve one another.